theforeman/forklift/docs/provision.md

 2. Build a box
     * Option 1: Use the `centos9-provision-nightly` box.

-    * Option 2: Use an existing katello box (e.g. centos9-stream-katello-nightly) and run the provisioning playbook (it takes a while, as it syncs (on-demand) centos9, puppet 7).
+    * Option 2: Use an existing Katello box (e.g. centos9-stream-katello-nightly) and run the provisioning playbook (it takes a while, as it syncs (on-demand) CentOS Stream 9, Puppet 7).
-    NOTE: If you are using puppet 7 or higher, you need to increase the ram on the box, to something like 8096 otherwise candlepin crashes with OOM.
+    NOTE: If you are using Puppet 7 or higher, you need to increase the ram on the box, to something like 8096 otherwise candlepin crashes with OOM.

         ```
         ansible-playbook -l centos9-stream-katello-nightly playbooks/katello_provisioning.yml